Nesper94/Metabiome/documentation/source/tutorial.rst

 Taxonomic profiling
 -------------------

-Now, consider that you want to predict the taxonomic identity and relative abundance of your metagenomic samples.
-To do so, run the :code:`metaphlan3` command like so:
+Now, consider that you want to predict through marker-based methods, the taxonomic identity and relative abundance of your metagenomic samples.To do so, you can run the :code:`metaphlan3` command.
+First, you will have to download our demo database located here `metaphlan3_db <https://drive.google.com/drive/folders/1xNzSYTjSYlfycDsSC6_QM47y9Yid9Oe5?usp=sharing>`_.
+After downloading the database, we can perform the taxonomic profiling of the viral communities from the metagenomic samples like so:

 .. code-block:: bash

-    metabiome metaphlan3 -i decontaminated_reads/ -o mphlan_out/
+    metabiome metaphlan3 -i decontaminated_reads/ -o mphlan_out/ -d metaphlan3_db/ -opts add_viruses --ignore_eukaryotes --ignore_bacteria --ignore_archaea

-In the ouput directory :file:`mphlan_out/`, you will find the taxa identity and relative abundances from the metagenomic samples.
+In the ouput directory :file:`mphlan_out/`, you will find the taxa identity and relative abundances of the metagenomic samples.

 Taxonomic binning